ValeLang/Vale/docs/Generics.md

 `add:204<int, int, ^IntHasher>(&HashMap<int, int, ^IntHasher>).lam:281` which might call `HashMap.bound:__call<>(&add$2, @add$0)int`.
 But the lambda itself doesn't know any bounds... it really should contain the mapping `IntHasher.__call<>(&IntHasher, int)` ->
 `HashMap.bound:__call<>(&add$2, @add$0)int` somehow.

-So in the monomorphizer, when a function tries to instantiate something beginning with its own name, it will pass down its own bounds into it as well.
+So in the instantiator, when a function tries to instantiate something beginning with its own name, it will pass down its own bounds into it as well.

 Additionally, we run into the same problem with child functions of the lambda (and likely will again with interfaces' child functions).